cyberark/simple-llm-eval/docs/index.md

 ---
 ### What's In The Box? 🎁
-The built-in evaluation is using the "LLM As a Judge" technique, based on the [AWS Bedrock LLM As a Judge](https://docs.aws.amazon.com/bedrock/latest/userguide/model-evaluation-type-judge-prompt.html) implemented with various LLM providers.
+The built-in evaluation uses the "LLM as a Judge" technique, implemented with various LLM providers—learn more about it [here](https://github.com/llm-as-a-judge/Awesome-LLM-as-a-judge){:target="_blank"}.

 ### Why Simple-Eval?